plabayo/learn-rust-101/README.md

 ## Disclaimer

-This guide is made by [Glen De Cauwsemaecker](https://www.glendc.com/) and is no way endorsed nor affiliated with the Rust foundation.
+This guide is made by [Glen De Cauwsemaecker](https://www.glendc.com/) and is in no way endorsed nor affiliated with the Rust foundation.
 Rust & Cargo are registered trademarks of the Rust foundation.

 ## Sharing is caring